varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.0.rst

 inherited packaging support from downstream package maintainers, and they deserve many thanks for that.

+The biggest change that resulted in unifying our systemd setup across all official packages is that the ``varnish.params`` file available on Red Hat derivatives is gone.
+We noticed that using an environment file to hide the fact that ``varnishd`` is configured via command line arguments misled some people into thinking that what was proposed in the file was your only set of configuration options.
+For example, you can specify multiple listen addresses using multiple ``-a`` options but you only get variables for one address and a catch-all variable ``DAEMON_OPTS`` for anything not fitting in the template.
+In addition using an environment file pollutes the process's environment.

 Another big difference between Red Hat and Debian derivatives was the way we handled VCL reloads via the service manager.
 We introduced a new ``varnishreload`` script that operates on top of ``varnishadm``